felycianovac/LFA_labs/src/lab_1/README.md

 faTransitions.get(state).put(input, nextState);
 ```

-In order to implement the next task which is checking the word belongness to the language via FA, I have created the following graph representation to  better visualize how everything should work.
-Basically we receive a word as input, and we go through each letter (symbol) and try go get to the final state, without any errors.
+In order to implement the next task which is checking the word belongness to the language via FA, I have created the following `graph representation` to  better visualize how everything should work.
+Basically we receive a word as input, and we go through each letter (symbol) and try get to the final state, without any errors.
 So if we receive an input as *kitty*, we analyze the word letter by letter, and try to apply each symbol as a parameter to the current state, but this example obviously does not this in our language.

 <p align="center">
   <img src="../../images/FA-graph-17.png" alt="Finite Automaton Graph" width="400"/>